macgrrl/image-title-safari-ext/README.md

 Safari extension to show alt text attribute as a title attribute

-Copy and rename "image_title_um sample.plist" to image_title_um.plist and add your Applke Safari developer credentials and download site.
+Copy and rename "image_title_um sample.plist" to image_title_um.plist and add your Apple Safari developer credentials and download site.

 License
 =======